Home, $weet home

 Opening the back door reveals a what looks like a detached garage — or would, if weren’t for the windows.
 Wolcott and McPherson’s backyard contains what is sometimes known as a granny flat or mother-in-law unit.
 These days, the state of California prefers “accessory dwelling units.”
 The formality comes as the Golden State finds itself deep in a housing crisis, and legislators in Sacramento are in the midst of an ongoing revision of laws about the units in order to expand the housing supply.
 These efforts have been met with resentment — and, depending on how one reads the law, defiance — by the cities that have to implement them.
 There are few places where this clash is clearer than Wolcott and McPherson’s backyard.

 The former garage contains two small units.
 When touring the house, the couple asked the previous owner whether it had the proper permits.
 The owner was evasive, and they sought confirmation with the city.
 As the date to remove the contingency approached, Wolcott and McPherson still lacked a clear answer.
 But, pressed by the same tight housing market that is motivating Sacramento, they went for it.
+If you are planning to build a garage in your property, make sure to hire a reliable custom garage builder and secure the necessary permits.

 In a meeting with city staff after closing escrow, the couple learned that the space was only permitted for a garage and a “bonus room” with a half-bathroom.
 Planning and building department employees informed them that they would have to convert it back into a garage, a project that would involve uprooting plumbing in their gravel-lined driveway.
 Consultations with several contractors produced estimates of up to $50,000 for the work.
+You can go to website for more information.

 In the midst of despair over getting hit with a bill of that size, Wolcott learned about the state’s new ADU laws.
 Last August, the couple submitted an application to the city to turn the two smaller units into a single ADU.
 They hoped to make extra money from a tenant, and eventually have one of their aging parents move in.